 Finding a licensed gas fitter

-- A licensed gas fitter is a plumber who has extra qualifications to complete gas work safely, and is registered with the Victorian Building Authority.
+- A registered or licensed gasfitter is a plumber who holds registration or a licence to carry out gasfitting work with the Victorian Building Authority (VBA).

-- You should ask to see the card that says the plumber is qualified to carry out gas fitting work.
+- You can also ask to see the card that says the plumber holds a current registration or a licence in Type A appliance servicing work.

 What the gas check covers (from a technical perspective)